OSGeo/OSGeoLive-doc/doc/quickstart/zoo-project_quickstart.rst

 Running
 ================================================================================

-*       To run the ZOO Project demo from the OSGeo-Live DVD, click on the "ZOO Project" link you will find it in the menu-items under "Geospatial" > "Web Services".
+*       To run the ZOO Project demo from the OSGeoLive DVD, click on the "ZOO Project" link you will find it in the menu-items under "Geospatial" > "Web Services".

 *       Firefox will open the ZOO Project demonstration landing page.
 From here, you can decide what is the demonstration you want to use.